Perfoliate Tinker’s Weed, Fever Root, Wild Coffee, Feverwort, Common Horse Gentian, Late Horse Genetian

 Synonyms of Triosteum perfoliatum (4) (Updated on 5-23-21 from Plants of the World Online): Karpaton hastatum Raf., Triosteum connatum Raf., Triosteum majus Michx., Triosteum obovatum Raf.

 Triosteum perfoliatum L. is the correct and accepted scientific name for this species.
 The genus and species were both named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 6 species in the Triosteum genus (as of 3-19-21 when I last updated this page).
-It is a member of the plant family Caprifoliaceae with a total of 28 genera.
-Those numbers could change periodically as updates are made.
+Plants of the World Online lists 6 species in the Triosteum genus (as of 5-23-21 when I last updated this page).
+It is a member of the plant family Caprifoliaceae with a total of 33 genera.
+Those numbers could change periodically as updates are made by POWO.

 The above distribution map for Triosteum perfoliatum is from the USDA Plants Database.
 The map on Plants of the World Online doesn’t show near the range but maybe it will when updates are made.
-The species is a North American native and has not been introduced in other countries (as far as the maps show).
-The species could also be more widespread than what the maps show.
+The species is a North American native and has not been introduced in other countries.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.